xuorig/xuorig.github.io/_posts/2015-11-04-getting-started-with-rails-graphql-relay.markdown

 description: How to get started with Facebook's Relay Framework using a Rails GraphQL API
 ---

-For the past few weeks I've been playing with Facebook's [GraphQL][graphql] and [Relay][relay] for a personnal project of mine.
+For the past few weeks I've been playing with Facebook's [GraphQL][graphql] and [Relay][relay] for a personal project of mine.
 I thought I would give a quick overview of how to set up a Relay App using Rails as the API.

 # What is [GraphQL][graphql] ?
 Simply put, GraphQL is an application layer query language from Facebook.
 You can describe your API using a schema (a graph).
 All your clients can then query your data through the schema.
 GraphQL tries to solve one of the biggest problems we have with REST APIs these days: Changing data requirements in the clients.